 1920 As women receive the right to vote, Eartha White leads voter registration drives to register black women.
 Strategists hope for a bonus effect from black women’s registration—that more black men will find the means to pay poll taxes, thus accompanying the women in their lives to the polls and voting alongside them.
 The Ku Klux Klan stages an election day parade to intimidate black voters.
-An NAACP telegram sent to the Duval County sheriff, the mayor of Jacksonville, and Florida’s governor reads, “Advertized purpose of parade is to prevent trouble on election day.
+An NAACP telegram sent to the Duval County sheriff, the mayor of Jacksonville, and Florida’s governor reads, “Advertised purpose of parade is to prevent trouble on election day.
 Real motive terrorization and intimidation of colored voters.
 Instead of prevention will likely lead to trouble and perhaps bloodshed, responsibility for which would rest upon city and county.”
 Though thousands of black voters showed up at the polls and Republican numbers greatly increased, official campaign results erased all but a few black votes.
 Eartha White and other activists made election-day counts and estimated that between 3,000 and 4,000 black voters had been turned away from their chance to vote.
 She collected the names and addresses of “qualified electors who stood in line from 8 a.m. to 5:40 p.m.”
 Though they prepared cases on behalf of black people who were denied the vote and planned to present them to the United States Congress when it next reconvened, Eartha White told NAACP officials that many of her claimants were afraid for their safety and refused to speak publically.

+1920 James Weldon Johnson becomes the NAACP’s first Black General Secretary in 1920.

+1921 Bessie Coleman was the first woman of African-American woman to hold a pilot license and the first American woman to earn an international pilot license in 1921.
+During a practice run at Jacksonville’s Paxon Field for a Barn Storming May Day performance, Coleman’s plane nose-dived, throwing her from the plane and crashed.
+Here she died on April 30, 1926.
+Funerals were held for her at Bethel Baptist Institutional Church and the St. Philip’s Episcopal Church.
+Jacksonville International Airport renamed Bessie Coleman International Airport, 2400 Yankee Clipper Drive, Jacksonville 32218.
+(2) VERY GOOD, Owned and operated by Jacksonville Airport Authority

-1920 Norman Studios begins operation, making feature-length films and shorts in which black actors star in non-minstrel roles, roles comparable to those played by white actors in other movies.
+1922 Norman Studios begins operation, making feature-length films and shorts in which black actors star in non-minstrel roles, roles comparable to those played by white actors in other movies.
+The Eagle Film City, which opened in 1916 in the Arlington community of South Jacksonville, was purchased in 1922 by Richard E. Norman, Sr. The property consists of a production building, generator building, a small cottage for visiting actors, a prop storage building, indoor sound stage, and an outdoor pool for water scenes.
+Norman was one of the first independent movie producers to recognize the commercial potential of making films featuring an all-black cast for viewing in African American communities.